Sales Pipeline Management for High-Value Furniture: Best Practices for 2026

 Practice 4: Qualify Leads with Behavioral Data

-Traditional lead qualification asks questions: “What’s your budget?”
-“When are you looking to purchase?”
+Traditional lead qualification asks questions: "What's your budget?"
+"When are you looking to purchase?"
+Behavioral qualification observes actions:- High-intent signals:

 - Spent 15+ minutes using product configurator